-The balance of the profits of an approved/beneficiary enterprise, which was not distributed and for which no obligation was recorded as of December 31, 2023, is approximately NIS 14.1 million.
-If a dividend is distributed from these profits, the Company will be taxed at the rate of 25% and the recipients of the dividend will be taxed at the rate of 15%.
+The balance of the profits of an approved/beneficiary enterprise, which have not yet been distributed and for which no obligation was recorded as of December 31, 2024, is approximately NIS 10.3 million.
+If a dividend is distributed from these profits, the Company will be taxed at the rate of 23% and the recipients of the dividend will be taxed at the rate of 15%.